What are the benefits of extending my lease?

 At present there may seem to urgent need for a lease extension, and there are costs involved.

-However, in almost all circumstances, once the term of your lease has dropped below say around 90 years, it’s best to consider a lease extension.
+However, in almost all circumstances, once the term of your lease has dropped below say around 85 or so years, it’s best to consider a lease extension.

 There are four key reasons why this is the case.

 As the clock ticks onwards and your lease term starts to drop, the price which you have to pay to the freeholder to extend the lease rises